bjornbytes/lust/README.md

 ### Spies

-##### `lust.spy(table, key, run)`
+##### `lust.spy(table, key, run)` and `lust.spy(function, run)`

 Spies on a function and tracks the number of times it was called and the arguments it was called with.
+There are 3 ways to specify arguments to this function:

+- Specify `nil`.
+- Specify a function.
-The first argument should be a table and the second argument should be a name of a function in the table.
-The third argument is an optional function that will be called after creating the spy.
+- Specify a table and a name of a function in that table.

 The return value is a table that will contain one element for each call to the function.
 Each element of this table is a table containing the arguments passed to that particular invocation of the function.
+The table can also be called as a function, in which case it will call the function it is spying on.
+The third argument, `run`, is a function that will be called immediately upon creation of the spy.
 Example:

 ```lua
 local object = {